bgk0018/dawn-chasers-campaign/_notes/Encounters/202305211317 - We're Taking the Party to Eiselcross!.md

 **Encounter:**

 - Got to a campsite, medium sized build that was laying here
-- At the campsite we recognize an indentation of the boom in the snow
+- At the campsite we recognize an indentation of the book in the snow
 - This was [[Avaris]]'s camp
 - She's heading southernly towards [[Caer-Konig]]
 - We decide to follow her instead of heading towards the [[Seas of Moving Ice]] for the [[Dark Duchess]]